Supply chain cost optimization: what you need to know

 Inventory acts as a buffer against supply and demand volatility so that a company always has products available.
 Being prepared for changes is quite comforting but excessive inventory can also be a source of additional costs.

 The goal here is not to simply eliminate your inventory, but rather find the optimal inventory level, be it only for a group of warehouses or across the whole multi-echelon supply chain.
-There are several techniques that could help you estimate and maintain a reasonable amount of stock.
+Several techniques could help you estimate and maintain a reasonable amount of stock.

 Transportation and distribution costs